 Bossa Nova® Pure White trailing begonia (Begonia boliviensis ‘Bossa Nova Pure White’)

 For a location with hot baking sun, Danielle chose an array of plants featuring purple and white.
-A few of the notable selections were ’Lilac’ wandering jew (Tradescantia fluminensis ‘Lilac’) and ‘Angel Wings’ senecio (Senecio candicans ‘Angel Wings’).
+A few of the notable selections were ’Lilac’ Tradescantia (Tradescantia fluminensis ‘Lilac’) and ‘Angel Wings’ senecio (Senecio candicans ‘Angel Wings’).

 Whether you call it a “thriller” or a “big guy,” it’s always good to start a container design with the focal point plant.
 This year Steve chose ‘Torbay Dazzler’ grass palm (Cordyline australis ‘Torbay Dazzler’), a show-stopper if ever there was one.